davmac314/dinit/README.md

 ## Running Dinit

+The main Dinit executable is called `dinit`.

-Dinit can run as the system "init" - the first process started by the kernel on boot - which is normally done by linking or copying it to `/sbin/init`.
+Dinit can run as the system "init" - the first process started by the kernel on boot - which is normally done by linking or copying `dinit` to `/sbin/init`.
 This is currently supported only on Linux.
 It requires having suitable service descriptions in place and should be attempted only by those comfortable with low-level system administration and recovery.
-See doc/linux directory for more information.
+See [doc/linux](doc/linux) directory for more information.

 Dinit can also run as a normal process, and can be started in this case by a regular user.